pentaho/pentaho-vertica-bulkloader/README.txt

   report this error or not, and Vertica logs some errors that I'd rather avoid seeing.
 Need a better way to cancel an in-process stream.

+Update to Vertica 4.0 and 5.0 - Most important is utilizing the new bulk loading features in those versions.

 TEST PLAN: